Empire Theatre (42nd Street)

-The facade of the Empire Theatre is made of terracotta and is square in shape, with relatively little ornamentation.
-The center of the facade contains a three-story arch, which was intended to resemble a Roman triumphal arch; a fourth story was used as offices.
+The facade of the Empire Theatre is made of terracotta and is square in shape, with relatively little ornamentation compared to other theaters of the time.
+The center of the facade contains a three-story arch, which was intended to resemble a Roman triumphal arch; a fourth story was used for offices.
 The theater had about 900 seats in its auditorium, spread across three levels.
 It was decorated with ancient Egyptian and Greek details, as well as a sounding board depicting three dancing women.
-During the late 1990s, the former auditorium was converted into a lobby and lounge for the AMC Empire 25, and most of the original detail was restored.
+Most of the original detail was restored when the theater building was repurposed in 1998.
+The former auditorium serves as a lobby and lounge for the AMC Empire 25.

 Woods leased the site in August 1911, and the Eltinge Theatre opened on September 11, 1912, with the play Within the Law.
 In its early years, the Eltinge was known as a "lucky house", with many long-running plays.
 The theater was less successful during the 1920s and was leased to various theatrical personalities.
-Due to a lack of theatrical productions, Max Rudnick leased the Eltinge for burlesque in 1931, and he operated it as such until 1942.
-Afterward, the Eltinge became a movie theater, the Laff-Movie, operated by the Brandt family and leased to J.J.
+During the Depression, when legitimate productions were scarce, the Eltinge was leased for burlesque by Max Rudnick from 1931 until 1942.
+Bud Abbott and Lou Costello, then burlesque comedians, first performed together at the Eltinge early in 1935.
+After its tenure as a burlesque house, the Eltinge became the Laff-Movie movie theater operated by the Brandt family and leased to J.J.
 Mage.
 The Brandts renamed the theater the Empire in 1954 and continued to present movies there until the late 20th century.
 The city and state governments of New York acquired the theater as part of the 42nd Street Redevelopment Project in 1990.
 Forest City Ratner developed an entertainment and retail complex on the site in the 1990s, relocating and renovating the Empire.